Bulusan (municipality): The town's foundation

-Bulusan, like the rest of Sorsogon, was part of the province of Albay till October 17, 1894.History from Sorsogon Tourism Web Site.
-Retrieved on 2010-06-05.
+Bulusan, like the rest of Sorsogon, was part of the province of Albay till October 17, 1894.
 In Inarado, the fourth parroquia (parish) of the present Province of Sorsogon, was established in 1630.
 After being merely a part of Casiguran (established in 1600), Bulusan became an independent parish following Bacon (established in 1617) and the parish of Sorsogon (established in 1628).
 It became a separate pueblo civil (town) in 1631.
 The new parish was then placed under the tutelary of St. James, the Greater — the patron saint of Spain.
 Fr.
 Miguel de Santa Ana became its first parish priest, exercising one-man authority over ecclesiastical and civil functions.
 The people also selected the first executive of the place, a gobernadorcillo.

 In 1760, the town was transferred from Inarado to its present site at the mouth of Bulusan River.
 This was triggered by the need to trade with neighboring settlements.
 The relocation was done through the efforts of Fr.
 Joaquin de los Santos, the parish priest.
 Under the friar's guidance, the people chose Bernardino Pasion as first head of the town.
 The natives started building a church in the place where a new one now stands.
 This initial development formed the nucleus of the present poblacion (town center).